-- Identifying and selecting a practicum and practicum preceptor - Developing and submitting a Practicum Proposal for approval and signatures to their academic advisor, practicum preceptor and faculty practicum coordinator. - Submitting via web form an approved and signed practicum proposal to the Department of

-Epidemiology Master's Practicum Database.
+- Identifying and selecting a practicum and practicum preceptor - Developing and submitting a Practicum Learning Agreement for approval and signatures to their academic advisor, practicum preceptor and faculty practicum coordinator. - Submitting via web form an approved and signed Practicum Learning Agreement to the Department of Epidemiology Master's Practicum Database.
 After completing the practicum.